mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

 ## Water things
 It gets hot here in the summer!
+* Float the Platte!
+  * Decent article on it [here](https://denverite.com/2017/07/21/tube-south-platte-river-denver-safely-respectfully/)
+  * Drop in / take out spots:
+    * E470
+    * Breckenridge Brewery
+    * Baseball fields
+* Float in Golden
+  * Much shorter route and rougher than the Platte
 * Cherry Creek Reservoir
 * Chatfield Reservoir
 * Bear Creek Lake